quorumcontrol/tupelo-docs/index.md

 fast, cheap, public signing network, you can have your project up-and-running in minutes.
 {: .fs-5 .fw-300 }
-Our comprehensive documentation and accessible engineering team will cover everything you need to know to build on the platform.
+Tupelo is built for building.
+Come see for yourself.
 {: .fs-5 .fw-300 }

-[Tupelo Overview](docs/litepaper){: .btn .btn-green .fs-5 .mb-4 .mb-md-0 .mr-2 }
-[Whitepaper v0.10](docs/whitepaper){: .btn .btn-green .fs-5 .mb-4 .mb-md-0 .mr-2 }
-[Talk to the Team](https://t.me/joinchat/IhpojEWjbW9Y7_H81Y7rAA){: .btn .btn-green .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Get Started](tutorials){: .btn .btn-green .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ***